 The more we talked, the more open Sara became.
 She eventually shared with me how on one occasion last year she cheated on a test.
 I was the first person she ever let in on her secret.

 Sara was so hungry for attention from her dad that she rationalized the cheating.
-Her guilt-ridden conscience had been eating away at her for over a year, but her craving for love was greater than her temptation to sin.
+Her guilt-ridden conscience had been eating away at her for over a year, but her craving for love was more significant than her temptation to sin.

 Her guilty conscience was another reason she had an aggravated relationship with God, and with most everyone else in her life.
 She was getting the love she craved through academic success, but in her heart of hearts, Sara knew she was getting her “fix on” at a high price.
 Her frustration mounted.